RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

 categories: ["RS"]
 ---
 Redis Enterprise Software is compatible with open source Redis (OSS Redis).
-Redis Labs contributes extensively to the open source Redis project and uses it inside of Redis Enterprise Software.
-As a rule, Redis Labs adheres to the open source's specifications and makes every effort to update Redis Enterprise Software with the latest version of open source Redis.
+Redis contributes extensively to the open source Redis project and uses it inside of Redis Enterprise Software.
+As a rule, we adhere to the open source project's specifications and makes every effort to update Redis Enterprise Software with the latest version of open source Redis.

 ## Redis commands